-PART I - DETERMINATION OF NET INCOME FROM SOURCES OUTSIDE OF PUERTO RICO

-Line 1 - Enter the adjusted gross income from sources outside of Puerto Rico.
+PART I - DETERMINATION OF NET INCOME FROM SOURCES OUTSIDE OF PUERTO RICO sources outside of Puerto Rico.
 The adjusted gross income from outside sources is determined by subtracting the gross income of Puerto Rico not taxable in the United States, its possessions and foreign countries from the adjusted gross income of your return (Part 2, line 5).
 Therefore, it is important to accurately determine the source of the income at the moment you are completing and filing your return.